bawee/taxonomy/README.rst

 - 1x scientific_names.dmp *Note: this file is derived from names.dmp.
 See Note 3*

 Note:
-	* The latest version of these files can be downloaded at ftp://ftp.ncbi.nih.gov/pub/taxonomy. nodes.dmp and names.dmp are found within taxdump.tar.gz
+	* The latest version of the .dmp files can be downloaded at ftp://ftp.ncbi.nih.gov/pub/taxonomy. nodes.dmp and names.dmp are found within taxdump.tar.gz
 	* scientific_names.dmp is made using: `grep "scientific" names.dmp > scientific_names.dmp`
 	* make sure the latest version of nodes.dmp, names.dmp and gi_taxid_prot.dmp are used so to ensure compatibility with blast hits from the latest version of NR.